 The Best Keurig Coffee Makers

 When you’re ready to start your morning with a minimum effort cup of coffee, it’s hard to beat a coffee maker that makes a consistently good single cup of coffee.
-There are a wide variety of Keurig coffee makers for sale, so we’ve rounded our recommendations for the best five Keurig coffee machines to make your purchase decision as easy as Keurig makes your morning cup of coffee.
+There are a wide variety of Keurig coffee makers for sale, so we’ve rounded our recommendations for the best Keurig coffee machines to make your purchase decision as easy as Keurig makes your morning cup of coffee.

 1. Keurig K-Elite